sprout-uci/APEX/README.md

 5- In the green wave window you will see values for several signals.
 The imporant ones are "exec", and "pc[15:0]". pc cointains the program counter value. exec corresponds to the value of VAPE's exec flag, as described in the paper.

 In Vivado simulation, for all test-cases provided by default, the final value of pc[0:15] should correspond to the instruction address inside "success" function (i.e., the program should halt inside "success" function).

-One can determine instruction addresses of "success" function as well as those of ER function (values of ER_min and ER_max, per VAPE's paper) by checking the compilation file at scripts/tmp-build/XX/vrased.lst  (where XX is the name of the test-case, i.e., if you ran "make simple_app", XX=simple_app).
-In this file search for "success" or "dummy_function", respectively.
+To determine the address of an instruction, e.g, addresses of the "success" function as well start and end addresses of ER (values of ER_min and ER_max, per VAPE's paper) one can check the compilation file at scripts/tmp-build/XX/vrased.lst  (where XX is the name of the test-case, i.e., if you ran "make simple_app", XX=simple_app).
+In this file search for the name of the function of interest, e.g., "success" or "dummy_function", etc.

 #### NOTE: To simulate a different test-case you need to re-run "make test-case_name" to generate the corresponding pmem.mem file and re-run the synthesis step (step 10 in [Creating a Vivado Project for VAPE]) on Vivado.